 The current COVID-19 pandemic is making us realise just how much we owe to our key workers – not just in healthcare, but also in supermarkets, warehouses, public transport and deliveries, and countless other environments.

-Regular maintenance is always critical but right now maintenance of your data centre’s internal equipment, including its UPSs, generators and emergency lighting switchgear, should be stepped up rather than relaxed.
+Regular UPS maintenance is always critical but right now maintenance of your data centre’s internal equipment, including its UPS systems, generators and emergency lighting switchgear, should be stepped up rather than relaxed.
 This will ensure that your equipment remains fit to handle the current elevated demand, while latent faults are cleared before they can cause system failures.

 However, is this desirable scenario currently achievable?
 Are equipment vendors still willing and able to supply the necessary support?
 After all, they need to keep their own and their customers’ employees safe.
 Nevertheless, with careful thought and planning it is still possible to offer a modified support service; one that does ensure employee safety while also abiding by relevant authorities’ recommendations.